LinxHQ/linxbooks/README.md

 * Send email reminder

 ## How to install
-* Download the source code and run file /install.php from your browser.
+* Download the code and put it in your web server (a folder of your choice in your web folder)
+* Create a Mysql databaes for your installation
+* Import the following sql into the database: sql/linxbooks20170503.sql.
+* DB info can be edited at protected/config/db.php.
+* Email server settings (for notification) can also be edited at protected/config/main.php
+* Username is admin, pass is admin123

 ## Demo
 * http://linxbooks.com/demo (user: admin, password: admin123)